-- Increased breathing rate
+- increased breathing rate and sweating

-- Increased water intake
+- increased water intake

-- Decreased feed intake
+- decreased feed intake and

-- Decreased milk production
+- decrease milk production

-- Change in milk composition, e.g. fat % and protein % declines
+- change in milk composition, e.g. fat % and protein % declines

-- Change in blood hormone concentration, e.g. increased prolactin
+- change in blood hormone concentration, e.g. increased prolactin

-- Changed behaviour:
+- changed behaviour:

-- Seek shade
+- seek shade

-- Refusal to lie down
+- refusal to lie down

-- Change orientation to sun
+- change orientation to sun

-- Stand next to water trough.
+- stand in water or next to water troughs.

 Ensure summer pasture is of high quality.
 Feed with a high fibre content can increase the heat of fermentation in the rumen, increasing the heat load on the cow (e.g. non-irrigated summer pasture).
 Provide supplementary feed at night when it is cooler.

-Sprinklers can be used over the dairy yard to wet the cows coat and aid in evaporative cooling for between two to six hours after milking.
+Sprinklers can be used over the dairy yard to wet the cows coat and aid evaporative cooling for between two to six hours after milking.
 However, sprinkling can increase the humidity around the cows, especially when they are held close together.
 The effectiveness of sprinkling depends on the removal of water vapour by air movement, ideally by using a fan.